NextEra Energy, Inc.(NEE) - Stock detail

 AI Analysis

-Company maintains exceptionally high and stable gross margins (~82%), indicative of efficient core operations
+• The company maintains exceptionally high gross margins (80.17% in Q1 2026), indicative of efficient core operations.

 Profitability